Mount Sinai West: Facilities

 Buildings were added over time to meet the demands for growth and improved facilities.
-Additions included the Private-Patient Pavilion (1885), the William J. Syms Operating Theatre (1892), the Accident Building and Ward for Sick Children (1899), a Nurses' Residence (1911), a taller Ward building (1923), the James I. Russell Memorial Surgical Building (1949), the Tower Memorial Building (1953), the School of Nursing (1953), the Garrard Winston Memorial Building (1964), The Arthur J. Antenucci Institute of Medical Research (1986) and a new main hospital facility facing Tenth Avenue – a 13-story Skidmore, Owings & Merrill-the designed facility was that started construction in 1990 and opened in 1992.
+Additions included the Private-Patient Pavilion (1885), the William J. Syms Operating Theatre (1892), the Accident Building and Ward for Sick Children (1899), a Nurses' Residence (1911), a taller Ward building (1923), the James I. Russell Memorial Surgical Building (1949), the Tower Memorial Building (1953), the School of Nursing (1953), the Garrard Winston Memorial Building (1964), The Arthur J. Antenucci Institute of Medical Research (1986) and a new main hospital facility facing Tenth Avenue – a 13-story Skidmore, Owings & Merrill-the designed facility started construction in 1990 and opened in 1992.

 Much of the original hospital, including the emergency room, was torn down to make way for two 49-story residential buildings at One Columbus Place.
 The emergency room was located in the James Russell Memorial Surgical Building on the corner of 9th Ave and W. 58th Street, and underwent a refurbishment in 1981.
-It was notable for being utilised for hospital emergency room exterior shots in the television sitcom Seinfeld.
+It was notable for being the location where John Lennon was pronounced dead upon arrival after being shot outside his apartment building in 1980, and later utilized for hospital emergency room exterior shots in the television sitcom Seinfeld.
 The Surgical and Tower Memorial Buildings were demolished and replaced by the One Columbus Place development in 1999.

 The oldest remaining component of the hospital is the William J. Syms Operating Theater, named after its benefactor, a gun merchant.
 Syms left $350,000 in his will to fund the operating theater “as an enduring monument to himself and at the same time do a great service for suffering humanity.”
 The theater was designed by architect William Wheeler Smith and recognized among the first equipped for aseptic surgery.
 After hosting its last surgery in 1941, it alternately functioned as a blood bank, emergency room and morgue.
 The free-standing building is now a designated New York City landmark building.

 Merger

-St. Luke's Hospital and Roosevelt Hospital merged in 1978, becoming St. Luke's–Roosevelt Hospital Center.
+St. Luke's Hospital and Roosevelt Hospital merged on October 1, 1979, becoming St. Luke's–Roosevelt Hospital Center.
 The hospitals became part of the Mount Sinai Health System in 2013.
 On November 17, 2015, St. Luke's–Roosevelt rebranded for the first time in 146 years and christened Mount Sinai West – against the objection of the Roosevelt family.
 On February 7, 2020, Mount Sinai St. Luke's was renamed Mount Sinai Morningside and was separated from Mount Sinai West.